Colla Kingdom: Uma and Urco division

-The territory was organised into two regions by an imaginary line : Urcosuyu (Urco: fire) and Umasuyu (Uma: water).
+The territory was organised into two regions by an imaginary line : Urcosuyu (Urco: male, fire) and Umasuyu (Uma: female, water).

 The capital was Hatunqulla, i.e. "Colla, the Great" located 34 km north of Puno in the Urcusuyu and was ruled by the dynasty of the Zapanas.
 The capital of the Umasuyu was Azangaro, which depended on Hatunqulla.
 This form of government based on duality was characteristic of the central Andean societies, in which two complementary halves of the territory exist, but one still ruled over the other.

 According to Thérèse Bouysse-Cassagne, the eastern half Umasuyu was a puquina linguistic centre, while the western half Urcosuyu contained less puquina speakers.
 The linguistic division was not important in Inca and colonial times, however.

 The Umasuyu Qollas had the Titicaca Island in their territory, Bernabe Cobo having written: "Titikaka Island ...was formerly populated with Indian Qollas, the same nation of Copacabana natives".
 Alonso Ramos Gavilan noted: "the Qollas of Titikaka had this famous altar and shrine, it was a waka from the puquina qollas and uroqollas".